nosana-ci/docs.nosana.io/docs/pipelines/specification.md

 # Global configuration
 global: # required
     image: <container_image> # required
-    image_pull_secret: # optional this can be added if the image you are pulling needs authentication
+    image-pull-secret: # optional this can be added if the image you are pulling needs authentication
       url: <url-to-registry> # required
       username: <username> # required
       password: # required